Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 Next: put it on the agenda.
 Talk to an operator before a demolition contractor.

 You spend fortunes building the campus experience from dirt.
-Hundreds of campuses already have it — at distressed prices, in towns that will roll out the red carpet to keep their college alive.
+Hundreds of campuses already have it — at distressed prices, in towns that will roll out the red carpet to keep their college communities alive.
 First movers get the best buildings.

 You might be the most important person here.
-You can forward this to a trustee, raise it at an alumni board, write your local college's president — or simply decide you want this for your own seventies and start asking.
+You can forward this to a trustee, raise it at an alumni board meeting, write your local college's president — or simply decide you want this for your own seventies and start asking.
 Movements start when people say the obvious thing out loud.

 The recurring feature — profiles of campuses that should be reborn — is called Homecoming.